-These where my lifeline before I was even diagnosed, I referred myself and a lovely nurse came to see me, she sorted me out a lifeline, an extra banister and a bath board and all were invaluable when I was in my house, they would have done more but the house was rented and wasn’t suitable for further alterations, don’t hesitate to self refer you will be surprised what help is out there if you ask.
+These where my lifeline before I was even diagnosed, I referred myself and a lovely nurse came to see me, she sorted me out a lifeline, an extra bannister and a bath board and all were invaluable when I was in my house, they would have done more but the house was rented and wasn’t suitable for further alterations, don’t hesitate to self refer you will be surprised what help is out there if you ask.

-You will have seen me mention this in other posts as it’s something that really affects me now, noise, smell, taste, you really wouldn’t believe that someone who used to go to rock concerts and rugby games now has to wear noise cancelling headphones.
-Someone who loved sitting out in the sun is now sensitive to heat, I have always had sensitivities to smells as they give me headache and things taste different depending on how fatigued I am.
+You will have seen me mention this in other posts as it’s something that really affects me now, noise, smell, taste, you really wouldn’t believe that someone who used to go to rock concerts and rugby games now has to wear noise-cancelling headphones.
+Someone who loved sitting out in the sun is now sensitive to heat, I have always had sensitivities to smells as they give me a headache and things taste different depending on how fatigued I am.

 I often take a long time to get to sleep then when I do get to sleep I get woken up with spasticity, MS hug and just recently it’s been the Lhermittes Sign.

-Many of you wouldn’t notice this unless you spend a lot of time in my company, but if I am out and about and starting to tire the first thing my Mum notices is my speech starts to slow and eventually slur and for someone that used to talk at 100 mile an hour it’s strange.
+Many of you wouldn’t notice this unless you spend a lot of time in my company, but if I am out and about and starting to tire the first thing my Mum notices is my speech starts to slow and eventually slur and for someone that used to talk at 100 miles an hour it’s strange.

-The above spells out multiple sclerosis but the largest enabler for all of the above is fatigue, it really is the most debilitating part of this illness because of the knock on effect it has and because no matter how much rest I get I still wake up feeling un-refreshed.
+The above spells out multiple sclerosis but the largest enabler for all of the above is fatigue, it really is the most debilitating part of this illness because of the knock-on effect it has and because no matter how much rest I get I still wake up feeling un-refreshed.

 No magic diets, no CBD, no exercise, no pills or potions or any of the other suggestions that used to get thrown at me on a daily basis will help.